lucys-99/coursera_intro_portfolio_py/README.md

 ## EDHEC
 ## Introduction to Portfolio Construction and Analysis with Python
 - Code from (c) Vijay Vaidyanathan 2019
-- Notes from Ruud Wajjin discussion forum
+- Notes from [Ruud Wajj](http://waij.com/documents/coursera/edhec/investment_python/) in discussion forum